hadadadebadada/AutomatedEmailGenerationWithCustomAttachments/README.md

 1. **Prerequisites**:
    - Java JDK 8 or newer.
+   - ~~Access to an SMTP server for sending emails (e.g., Gmail SMTP).~~
-   - Access to an SMTP server for sending emails (e.g., Gmail SMTP).
+   - Access to an SMTP server for sending emails (e.g., Outlook SMTP).
+Gmail is deprecated, they dont allow thirdparty access anymore.
    - iTextPDF library for PDF creation and manipulation.

 2. **Configuration**: